Wicked (2024 film): Cast

-Additionally, the Cowardly Lion makes an appearance as a cub.
-Dorothy Gale and her dog Toto, is featured alongside the Scarecrow, the Tin Man, and an adult version of the Cowardly Lion in a brief cameo early in the film.
-Robin Guiver plays Chistery, the leader of the Wizard's monkey army and Elphaba's favorite winged monkey.
-Stephen Stanton voices Fiyero's Horse.
-(Note: Fiyero's Horse is named Feldspur in the film's script.
-It is not mentioned by that name in the film's credits.)

 Multiple cameos take place during the "One Short Day" sequence.
-Idina Menzel and Kristin Chenoweth, who originated the roles of Elphaba and Glinda in the stage musical, portray the leading members of the Emerald City Players.
-Former Fiyero replacement Michael McCorry Rose appears as the Wiz-O-Mania narrator.
-Book writer and screenwriter Winnie Holzman exclaims, "He can read it [the Grimmerie]!
-He must be a Wizard!" in a cameo during Wiz-O-Mania, and composer Stephen Schwartz cameos as the Emerald City Guard, who announces to Elphaba and Galinda that "the wizard will see you now".
-Adam James and Alice Fearn appear briefly as Galinda's parents, nicknamed "Popsicle" and "Momsie" by Galinda.
-Shaun Prendergast appears as Shiz President and Cherida Strallen appears as the Shiz librarian.
+Idina Menzel and Kristin Chenoweth, who starred as Elphaba and Glinda in the original Broadway production of the stage musical, portray the leading members of the Emerald City Players.
+Michael McCorry Rose, who also played Fiyero in the Broadway production, appears as the Wiz-O-Mania narrator.
+Winnie Holzman, who wrote both the script for the stage musical and the film, appears as an audience member who exclaims, "He can read it [the Grimmerie]!
+He must be a Wizard!", while composer Stephen Schwartz appears as the Emerald City Guard, who announces to Elphaba and Galinda that "the Wizard will see you now".
+Adam James and Alice Fearn (who played Elphaba in the musical's West End production) appear briefly as Galinda's parents, nicknamed "Popsicle" and "Momsie" by Galinda.